42BV/spambot/README.md

 # Plugin based
 The app is plugin based, that means that you can easily write your own plugin if you want.
 See the [plugins](src/plugins) for more information.

+# Commands
+Some plugins only work in private chats, some only in group chats and some in both.
+Here is an overview of all possible commands that are currently installed.

+## Group only commands
+`set X to Y` Sets the property X with value Y in the current chanel.
+Some plugins require this.
+`!gifme keywords` Searches up a gif matching the keywords, you can also do `!gifme random keywords` if you don't want the top result.
+SFW is enabled here, I\'m sorry, you can file a PR if you want to change it.
+`issue XXXX-123` Will give you a link to the issue, if you set the `code` property in the channel you can just reference it with: `blalbla TEST-301 blabla`.
+`what did we do` When to channel `code` property is set, will give you the last 5 resolved/closed issues.
+`!poll start/end name` will start or stop a poll with the given name.
+`!vote name yes|no` will vote yes or no for the poll with the given name.

+## Private only commands
+`remind me in X min/minutes/hours: message` Will remind you after X minutes or hours the message.

 License
 -------
  Copyright 2011-2014 42BV (http://www.42.nl)